-At Adswood Primary if we find that there is a need to close or partially close the school/college and offer home learning we will ensure that any communication, information sharing, and the use of online learning platforms is in line with privacy and data protection requirements.
+At Adswood Primary if we find that there is a need to close or partially close the school and offer home learning we will ensure that any communication, information sharing, and the use of online learning platforms is in line with privacy and data protection requirements.

-All communication with pupils, parents and carers will take place using school communication systems; Seesaw app/
+All communication with pupils, parents and carers will take place using school communication systems; for example, school email accounts, phone systems and agreed platforms e.g., Seesaw.

 There is an expectation that staff and pupils will engage with home learning by adhering to the principles described in our existing staff code of conduct, pupil behaviour policy and online acceptable behavior policies.
-Where we have issued additional guidance in relation to online working, this will be circulated via school systems and staff will be advised accordingly.
+Where we have issued additional guidance in relation to online working, this will be circulated via school/college systems and staff will be advised accordingly.